Swormzo0/Tag-Theory/README.md

 ### Recommended speed
 If you want to outrun the other player, set your own speed to `200`.

+If you want a challenge, choose Option 1, set your speed to `144` and set the enemy's speed to `120`.

 ### Controlling the player

 <img src="/img/mainmenu-2.png" alt="Main Menu" width="672"/>